Beaumaris Pier lies at the eastern end of Anglesey, across the Menai Strait from Bangor and Snowdonia.

 The pier originally opened in 1846 and was a simple wood and iron construction.
 There were improvements and additions built on in 1872 and 1895, including a pavilion built on the end of it.

-Steamers called in during the summer months running services to and from Menai Bridge, Llandudno and Liverpool.
-Business was never plenty, but services ran well into the 20th century, although because money was tight maintenance of the pier was probably not always as it should have been.
+Steamers called in during the summer months, running services to and from Menai Bridge, Llandudno and Liverpool.
+Although business was never really as plentiful as needed, services still ran well into the 20th century.
+However, because money was tight, maintenance of the pier was probably not always as rigorous as it should have been.

-After continued lack of maintenance during the war years and the decline in passenger services during the 1950s, the then unsafe T-shaped landing stage was demolished.
+After continued lack of maintenance during the war years, and the decline in passenger services during the 1950s, the then unsafe T-shaped landing stage was demolished.

-In April 2014 the geniuses of Anglesey County Council slapped a “tourist tax”, at 21p per passenger levy on commercial boat operators using the pier, this despite complaints of damage being done to boats because of exposed metal fendering and the ongoing lack of proper maintenance.
+The pier was finally re-opened in June 2012.
+Unfortunately, just over a year later, in 2013, problems surfaced with the structure of the pier.
+Maintenance was not being carried out satisfactorily, and signs of poor workmanship and deterioration had begun to become apparent.
+In April 2014, the geniuses of Anglesey County Council slapped a “tourist tax”, at 21p per passenger levy on commercial boat operators using the pier, this despite complaints of damage being done to boats because of exposed metal fendering and the ongoing lack of proper maintenance.